minoda-lab/minoda-lab/_pages/home.md

-To this end, we develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
-We want do be able to build the perfect instruments to answer the  scientific questions we deem most important (see [Research](research)).
+To this end, we develop novel single-cell genomics technologies, bioinformatics tools, and perform epigenomics studies in various collaborations (see [Research](research)).

-We are located at Leiden University, the birthplace of superconductivity and home to Kamerlingh Onnes, Lorentz, Huygens, Einstein, de Sitter, and others (see e.g. [the wall of signatures from Ehrenfest lecturers](https://www.lorentz.leidenuniv.nl/history/colloquium/muur_heel.html)).
-We exchange ideas and work with our neighbors from [Quantum Matter & Optics](http://www.physics.leidenuniv.nl/qo-home), as well as with the colleagues from our [world-class theory section](https://www.lorentz.leidenuniv.nl).
+We are located at the [RIKEN Yokohama](https://www.yokohama.riken.jp/english/), the site of the Japanese team of the Human Genome Project, the FANTOM project, and the developmnent of CAGE technologies.
+Technology development and adopting cutting-edge techniques remains a focus of our research.
+RIKEN has many internal, domestic, and internation collaborations, including large projects.

- **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**
+ **We are  looking for passionate new interns, PhD students and Postdocs to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

-We are grateful for funding from Leiden University, [NWO](www.nwo.nl) ([Vidi talent scheme](http://www.nwo.nl/en/research-and-results/programmes/Talent+Scheme) and the [Frontiers in Nanoscience program](https://www.universiteitleiden.nl/en/research/research-projects/science/frontiers-of-nanoscience-nanofront)), and from an [ERC starting grant](https://erc.europa.eu/funding/starting-grants).
+We are grateful for funding for RIKEN from [MEXT](http://www.mext.go.jp/en/) and external grants from [KAKENHI](https://www.jsps.go.jp/english/e-grants/) and the Scientific Research on Innovative Areas Project [Principles of pluripoten stem cells underlying plant vitality](http://www.plant-stem-cells.jp/en/)

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_Leiden.jpg" style="width: 210px">